Future World in the Recent Past, Part 2

 |

-The best change is the addition of the delightful seagulls that squawk, “Mine!
+The best change was the addition of the delightful seagulls that squawk, “Mine!
 Mine!
 Mine!”

 |